United States Sixth Fleet: History

-Sixth Fleet supported American land forces during Operation Blue Bat in Lebanon in 1958.
+The Sixth Fleet supported U.S. Army forces during Operation Blue Bat in Lebanon in 1958.

-On 20 January 1967, following France's withdrawal from the NATO Military Command Structure, and the removal of NATO troops from France, Sixth Fleet Headquarters was moved from Villefranche-sur-Mer, France to Gaeta, Italy.
+On 20 January 1967, following France's withdrawal from the NATO Military Command Structure, and the removal of U.S. troops from France, Sixth Fleet Headquarters was moved from Villefranche-sur-Mer, France to Gaeta, Italy.

 During the Cold War, the Sixth Fleet had several confrontations with the Soviet Navy's 5th Operational Squadron, notably during the 1973 Yom Kippur War.
 During the Yom Kippur War Elmo Zumwalt describes part of the Sixth Fleet buildup as follows:

 On 25 October JCS directed TG 20.1, and escorts, to [come under the command of]...
 ComSixthFleet as TG 60.3 and proceed to join TG 60 south of Crete.
 Additionally, and escorts (TG 60.2) and TF61/62 [the amphibious task forces] were directed to join TG 60.1 south of Crete. ...TG 100.1 (Baltic destroyers) were ordered to proceed to the Mediterranean and chop to ComSixthFleet...

 5 April 1974, the United States and Egypt agreed that the United States would provide extensive assistance to clear the Suez Canal of mines, unexploded ordnance, and sunken ships.
 These operations took the form of Nimbus Star (mine and ordnance clearance), Nimbus Moon (land and sub-surface naval ordnance clearance), and Nimrod Spar, in which a private salvage contractor would clear the canal of the ten sunken ships under the supervision of the Sixth Fleet's Task Force 65.
 Captain J. Huntly Boyd, the Navy's Supervisor of Salvage, was sent to the Canal Zone as Commander, Salvage Task Group (CTG 65.7).
 He supervised the actual salvage clearing operation which was carried out by the Murphy Pacific Marine Salvage Company of New York.
 A total of ten ships blocked the canal; 200 civilian specialists worked from May to December 1974 to complete the operation.
 The canal reopened on 5 June 1975, with the Sixth Fleet flagship Little Rock in attendance.